mwahba13/VoxMachina/README.md

 Survival horror game made in 72 hours for Ludum Dare 48 Game Jam.
 Theme: Deeper and Deeper

-We are planning on working on this post-jam, follow our development on [Itch.io](https://mwahba13.itch.io/vox-machina)
+Follow the future development of this title on [Itch.io](https://mwahba13.itch.io/vox-machina)

 ![cover](Images/VoxMachineCover.png)